cielecki/day-composer/library/Modes/Assistant.md

 ### Checking Off and Adding
 - **Priority**: Always look for existing task to check off instead of creating new one
 - **Consistency**: Use wording, format, emojis and task names from history
+- **Starting vs Completing**: When I say I'm starting/beginning a task → move to beginning of list, don't check off
+- **Only check off**: When I explicitly say I completed/finished something

 ### Task Placement
 - **Current tasks**: At the beginning of today